appium/appium-docker-android/README.md

 ## Setting up Android real device test on Docker macOSX

+1. Why is this approach needed at first place?

+    - Helps in quick & easier setup of automation environment for appium + android
+    - Without this approach, you'll need to do each of the automation setup steps manually; which can be slow and error prone
+    - Refer to [Selenium Conference Youtube video](https://www.youtube.com/watch?v=jGW6ycW_tTQ&list=PLRdSclUtJDYXFVU37NEqh4KkT78BLqjcG&index=7) for more details

-1. Make sure you have latest docker installed on mac.
+2. Make sure you have latest docker installed on mac.

 	```
 	$ docker-machine --version
 	$ docker-machine version 0.10.0, build 76ed2a6
 	```

-2. Create a docker-machine as follows
+3. Create a docker-machine as follows

 	```
 	$ docker-machine create --driver virtualbox appium-test-machine
 	```

-3. Enable USB in created docker-machine
+4. Enable USB in created docker-machine

 	```
 	$ docker-machine stop appium-test-machine